 Treatments: Thyroid-reducing drugs, radioactive iodine therapy, or surgical operation.

-Symptoms: The swelling in the neck is visible some amount of difficulty in swallowing or breathing.
+Symptoms: Neck swelling, difficulty in swallowing or breathing.

 Types: Benign nodules, papillary carcinoma, follicular carcinoma, medullary thyroid carcinoma, anaplastic carcinoma.

-Treatment options include surgical methods, radioactive iodine therapy, external radiation therapy, or chemotherapy.
+Treatment: Surgical methods, radioactive iodine therapy, radiation therapy, or chemotherapy.

 Thyroid disorders require diagnostic testing to evaluate hormone levels and the structure of the gland.